raawanahmed/postsApp/README.md

 # Posts App Documentation
 ## Introduction
-This documentation provides an overview of a Next.js project and its components.
-The project includes pages for displaying favorite posts and all posts, along with various reusable components and a context for managing post data.
+This project includes pages for displaying favorite posts and all posts, along with various reusable components and a context for managing post data.

 ## Features
 1. Well-designed layout